StarkNet-Indexer/graphiql-explorer-sql/README.md

 ./build.sh
 ```

-### Copy content to nginx web server in EKS cluster.
+### Copy content by kubectl to nginx data volume in the cluster

-Copy html files to the data volume
+Copy built files
 ```shell
 ./deploy.sh
 ```